John-Abbott-College/6P3-Notes/wk4/arduino-vs-raspberry-pi.md

 One of the most well known microcontrollers today is the Arduino platform.
 It became popular with the introduction of the Arduino UNO (see image below) in 2003.

-The heard of the Arduino UNO is the microcontroller Atmel328, which functions as both the CPU, the RAM (for run-time memory) and the Flash memory (for storing program instructions).
+The heart of the Arduino UNO is the microcontroller Atmel328, which functions as both the CPU, the RAM (for run-time memory) and the Flash memory (for storing program instructions).

 ![basic atmel mcu besides a arduino uno](assets/arduino-uno-vs-atmel-328.jpg)
 <p class=img-info>